 If you get assistance with your claim by video chat

 If you give us permission, we might send you a link by email to invite you for a video chat to assist you further with your claim.
 We use an app called Attend Anywhere which only asks for some personal details about you, like your name and surname for us to identify you and conduct the video chat.
 This information is not retained by Attend Anywhere and is automatically deleted once the session has been completed.

 Any emails between you and your adviser are stored within the local Citizens Advice office email system where the adviser is based.
 The local Citizens Advice should have their own policy on how they keep these emails secure.

 Contact us about your information

-You can contact us at any time and ask us:
+You can contact us at email@example.com and ask us to:

 to stop using your information